Raquel Sánchez-Silva: Career

 After studying journalism, Sánchez-Silva started working for a local television in Plasencia.
 After that, she was a news anchor on Telemadrid, and started working for Canal+ (Noche de los Oscars, La hora wiki) and Cuatro (Soy lo que como, Noche Cuatro, Idénticos, Noche Manga, Oído cocina, a special episode of Supernanny, and special shows about series such as House and Grey's Anatomy).
 When Cuatro was merged into the Mediaset España group, Sánchez-Silva started working in reality television series on Telecinco.
 In 2015, she was hired by subscription platform Movistar+ to host, beginning in 2016, a daily talk show titled Likes on the platform's new flagship channel #0.

-In 2017, Sánchez-Silva was announced as the presenter of Maestros de la Costura, the Spanish version of The Great British Sewing Bee, on TVE.
+In 2017, Sánchez-Silva was announced as the presenter of Maestros de la Costura, the Spanish version of The Great British Sewing Bee, on Televisión Española (TVE).
 On 29 October 2018, she began hosting the daily talk show Lo siguiente, also on TVE.
 In 2023, Sánchez-Silva was the host of the Spanish reality television series Deep Fake Love.